-TR 275 Travel Experience 1-2-
+TR 275 Travel Experience

 Students enrolled in this class are expected to participate in a three to five day expanded familiarization travel experience.
 Students are required to write a day-to-day itinerary for the trip and a detailed report on the trip.
 Students are required to do a site, hotel and any applicable inspection.
 A minimum number of students is required to participate in this course.
 The additional cost will be assumed by the students enrolled in the course.
-Allocation: 1 hour of lecture per week for 8 weeks plus 3 full days of field experience.
-(Prerequisite: Permission of the Department Head)
+Allocation: 1 bour of lecture per week for 8 weeks plus 3 full days of field experience.
+(Prerequisite: Permission of department head of Travel and Tourism)

-TR 280 Senior Travel Seminar 2-0-2
+TR 280 Senior Travel Seminar